 Have you become frustrated by a dryer that just takes too long to dry your clothes, towels, or linens?
 Is the dryer overheating or maybe not heating at all?
 There is a component inside the appliance that, if defective, could be responsible for all three of these common dryer problems: the cycling thermostat.
+To gauge whether this critical part is properly functioning, our repair experts provide the best tips for testing your dryer cycling thermostat.

 Both gas and electric dryers use a cycling thermostat to help regulate the air temperature within the appliance.
 When the dryer is started, voltage will pass through the cycling thermostat as well as a high limit thermostat, and, if applicable to the model, a thermal fuse, before reaching the burner assembly in gas models or the heating element in electric models.
 The cycling thermostat, usually located on the blower housing, will monitor the heat within the blower housing to ensure the air temperature doesn’t get too hot.
 During normal operation, the air temperature should be between 120 and 160 degrees Fahrenheit.
 When that temperature is reached, the cycling thermostat is designed to switch off the voltage to the burner assembly or heating element to prevent the appliance from overheating.